zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

     - missing or highly missing
     - rampant errors or "practically lies"
 2. Data exist but are called 130 different things.
-3. Data fields called misleading things (names don't mean what clinicians think)
+3. Data fields are called misleading things (names don't mean what clinicians think)
-4. Data need to be turned into *analytic dataset* (more later)
-5. Data exist only in "free text"
+4. Data exist only in "free text"
     - Data can be auto-extracted but we must build that pipeline.
     - Data exist but need human judgment to extract.
-6. Data you want aren't in here at all.
+5. Data you want aren't in here at all.

 ## What "data cleaning" means